CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

 Although a letter of intent is not required, is not binding, and does not enter into the review of a subsequent application, the information that it contains allows IC staff to estimate the potential review workload and plan the review.

-By the date listed in

-# Part 1.
-Overview Information

-, prospective applicants are asked to submit a letter of intent that includes the following information:
+By the date listed in [Part 1.
+Overview Information](#_Part_1._Overview), prospective applicants are asked to submit a letter of intent that includes the following information:

 -   Descriptive title of proposed activity
 -   Name(s), address(es), and telephone number(s) of the PD(s)/PI(s)